Chomolungma/semantic-segmentation/README.md

 [original repository](https://github.com/udacity/CarND-Semantic-Segmentation/)
 which are indicated by the "TODO" comments .
-- The network architecture (Using Layer 3, 4, 7 from vgg and having skip connections and upsampling) are based on the copied from examples and recommendation from the Udacity lectures
+- The network architecture (Using Layer 3, 4, 7 from vgg and having skip connections and upsampling) are copied from examples and recommendation from the Udacity lectures
 - The `strides` and `kernel_size` for convolutional transpose layers are also copied from the lectures

 # Results